 Chicago had been welcoming thousands of immigrants to help rebuild after the great fire, and it was a perfect destination for a trained woodworker.
 Torger prospered in Chicago for a decade.

 In the summer of 1894, Torger, Anna and their children loaded household belongings onto a Goodrich steamship and left Chicago behind.
-This journey was much shorter than the 19-day voyage from Norway to America, but the apprehension was just as great as he now had a large family to support and little money left.
+This 4-day journey was shorter than the 7-day voyage from Norway to America, but the apprehension was just as great as he now had a large family to support and little money left.

 It must have been emotional for Torger as he first viewed the farmhouse and acreage he had recently purchased on Washington Island.
-With only a brief description of the land, and out of options, he purchased the property sight unseen.
-The acreage was heavily wooded and the small farmhouse sat on top of a hill with an expansive view over the bay of Green Bay.
+With only a brief description of the land, and out of options, he had purchased the property sight unseen.
+The acreage was heavily wooded and the small farmhouse sat on top of a hill with an expansive view over Green Bay waters.

 But the ambitious Torger saw endless possibilities.
 His enthusiasm weakened temporarily when the family discovered their meager farmhouse had renters still in residence.
-With no temporary housing available on Washington Island, Torger and family traveled to nearby St. Martin's Island and for several weeks stayed in a vacant cabin until the tenants vacated.
+With no temporary housing available on Washington Island, Torger and family traveled to nearby St. Martin Island and for ten days stayed in a vacant cabin until the tenants vacated.

 On their return to Washington Island, Torger wasted little time utilizing the natural resources.
 He started farming, set up a saw mill, sold cord wood to passing steamers and helped build Plum Island Station.
-Next, he crafted a 47-foot fish tug, the Tillie E., and began a successful commercial fishing business.
-Anna tended to her garden, the children, the animals, mended nets into the night, and shared her husband’s spirit and drive.
+Next, he began a successful and enduring commercial fishing business.
+After a few years, he had the 41 foot fish tug Tille E. built to his design specs.
+Anna tended to her garden, the children, the animals, and mended nets into the night.
+She shared her husband’s spirit and drive.

 With word spreading that the Island was a scenic and peaceful spot to vacation, accommodations were needed to meet the recent demand of visitors.
 Never missing an opportunity, in 1900 Torger began a large two-story addition.
 In 1902, Torger and Anna Engelson became innkeepers and welcomed their first guests to what they called Pine Beach Retreat.
 Early visitors included school teachers who stayed all summer.
 The rate was $1 a day and included three meals.
 Daughters Tillie and Annie helped their mother cater to the guests, while sons Martin and Bill worked with Torger in his fishing business, now spanning the beach with a warehouse, net sheds and a large dock.